-- sufficient for identifying the nature and extent of the released materials.
-The RCRA Emergency - 2 Coordinator has access to this information when needed. - The waste received at the WIPP facility must meet TSDF-WAC (e.g., no more than one percent - 4 liquid), which minimizes the possibility of waste container degradation and liquid spills.
-Should a - 5 spill or release occur from a container of site-generated hazardous or TRU mixed waste, - 6 following an initial assessment of the event, the RCRA Emergency Coordinator will ensure that - the following actions are immediately taken, consistent with radiological control procedures, in - 8 compliance with 20.4.1.300 NMAC (incorporating 40 CFR §262.261(a)) and 20.4.1.500 NMAC - 9 (incorporating 40 CFR §264.52(a) and §264.171): - Assemble the required response equipment, such as protective clothing and gear, heavy equipment, empty drums, overpack drums, hand tools, and absorbent materials - Transfer the released material to a container that is in good condition and patch or overpack the leaking container into another container that is in good condition - Once the release has been contained, determine the areal extent of the release and proceed with appropriate cleanup action, such as chemical neutralization, vacuuming, or excavation
+Coordinator has access to this information when needed.

+The waste received at the WIPP facility must meet TSDF-WAC (e.g., no more than one percent the following actions are immediately taken, consistent with radiological control procedures, in compliance with 20.4.1.300 NMAC (incorporating 40 CFR §262.261(a)) and 20.4.1.500 NMAC

+40 following an initial assessment of the event, the RCRA Emergency Coordinator will ensure that

+43 (incorporating 40 CFR §264.52(a) and §264.171):

+- Assemble the required response equipment, such as protective clothing and gear, heavy equipment, empty drums, overpack drums, hand tools, and absorbent materials - Transfer the released material to a container that is in good condition and patch or overpack the leaking container into another container that is in good condition - Once the release has been contained, determine the areal extent of the release and proceed with appropriate cleanup action, such as chemical neutralization, vacuuming, or excavation

-17 D-4c Assessment of the Potential Hazards
+D-4c Assessment of the Potential Hazards

-- 18 Concurrent with the actions described in Sections D-4a and D-4b, and in accordance with - 19 20.4.1.300 NMAC (incorporating 40 CFR §262.265(c)) and 20.4.1.500 NMAC (incorporating 40 - 20 CFR §264.56(c)), the RCRA Emergency Coordinator shall assess possible hazards to human - 21 health or the environment that may result from the release, fire, or explosion.
-This assessment - 22 will consider both direct and indirect effects of the release, fire, or explosion (e.g., the effects of - 23 any toxic, irritating, or asphyxiating gases that are generated, or the effects of any hazardous - surface water run-off from water or chemical agents used to control fire and heat-induced - explosions).
-The RCRA Emergency Coordinator will be responsible for identifying and - responding to immediate and potential hazards, using the services of trained personnel. - 27 After the materials involved in an emergency are identified, the specific information (e.g., - associated hazards, appropriate personal protective equipment (PPE), decontamination) may - be obtained from SDSs and from appropriate chemical reference materials at the same location. - 30 These information sources are available to the RCRA Emergency Coordinator or may be - accessed through several WIPP facility organizations. - If, upon completion of the hazards assessment, the RCRA Emergency Coordinator determines - that there are no actual or potential hazards to human health or the environment present, this - 34 RCRA Contingency Plan may be terminated.
+- 9 Concurrent with the actions described in Sections D-4a and D-4b, and in accordance with - 20.4.1.300 NMAC (incorporating 40 CFR §262.265(c)) and 20.4.1.500 NMAC (incorporating 40 - 11 CFR §264.56(c)), the RCRA Emergency Coordinator shall assess possible hazards to human - health or the environment that may result from the release, fire, or explosion.
+This assessment - will consider both direct and indirect effects of the release, fire, or explosion (e.g., the effects of - any toxic, irritating, or asphyxiating gases that are generated, or the effects of any hazardous - surface water run-off from water or chemical agents used to control fire and heat-induced - explosions).
+The RCRA Emergency Coordinator will be responsible for identifying and - responding to immediate and potential hazards, using the services of trained personnel. - After the materials involved in an emergency are identified, the specific information (e.g., - associated hazards, appropriate personal protective equipment (PPE), decontamination) may - be obtained from SDSs and from appropriate chemical reference materials at the same location. - 21 These information sources are available to the RCRA Emergency Coordinator or may be - 22 accessed through several WIPP facility organizations. - 23 If, upon completion of the hazards assessment, the RCRA Emergency Coordinator determines - 24 that there are no actual or potential hazards to human health or the environment present, this - 25 RCRA Contingency Plan may be terminated.
 The RCRA Emergency Coordinator will record the - time, date, and details of the incident in the operating record, and the Permittees will ensure that - the reporting requirements of Section D-5 are fulfilled.

-D-4d Post-Assessment Notifications
+28 D-4d Post-Assessment Notifications